comptoolsres/comptoolsres.github.io/index.md

 ### Synchronous Meetings

 * Mon, Wed, Fri 9:35 AM - 10:25 AM (Period 3)
-* Bartram Hall, room 211
+* Bartram Hall, room 211 and on Zoom

 {% include image.html file='lecture.png' alt="lecture icon" position="right" max-width=75 %}

-  {% include important.html content="You should make every effort to attend these sessions.
+  {% include important.html content="You should make every effort to attend these sessions synchronously.
 While I will post most lectures ahead of time and will record these session, **this is the best opportunity to ask questions and get help from me and others in the class.**" %}

-* I understand that with all that is going on, some students will need to miss classes sometimes.
+* I understand that some students will need to miss classes sometimes.
 That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

 ### Asynchronous Work